glaciers-in-archives/snowman/README.md

 #### Defining target endpoint

-`snowman.yaml` should be located in the root of your project and define the URL of your SPARQL endpoint.
+`snowman.yaml` should be located at the root of your project.
+It defines the URL of your SPARQL endpoint.

 ```yaml
 ---